-Montenegro: Accusation’s against A2A and Gov; 130MEUR debt off written since privatization30.
-July 2014. / SEE Energy News
+Montenegro: Accusation’s against A2A and Gov; 130MEUR debt off written since privatization, SEE Energy News

 Since 2007th until today, the Montenegro Government’s through two recapitalizations, at the expense of the state budget, released the Electric Power Industry of Montenegro EPCG from debts amounting to a whopping 131.5 MEUR, which speaks enough about the extent of catastrophic policy that leads to the detriment of all citizens, and in the interests of the alleged strategic partners.